LukeShortCloud/rootpages/src/virtualization/kubernetes.rst

        requests:
          storage: <PVC_STORAGE>Gi

--  Create a pod using the PVC.
-Set ``<POD_VOLUME_NAME>`` to a nickname of the PVC volume that will be used by the actual pod and indicate the ``mountPath`` for where it should be mounted inside of the container.
+-  Create a Pod using the PVC.
+Set ``<POD_VOLUME_NAME>`` to a nickname of the PVC volume that will be used by the actual Pod and indicate the ``mountPath`` for where it should be mounted inside of the container.

 .. code-block:: yaml